JeremieLitzler/vueschool-course/course-vuejs-3-fundamentals-with-the-options-api.md

 </li>
 ```

-Finally, we can combine the arry and object syntax and add static classes, like so:
+Finally, we can combine the array and object syntax and add static classes, like so:

 ```htm
 <li